 Dividend to Earnings Payout Ratio = (Dividend Per Share / Diluted Earnings Per Share) X 100%

-From a TTM basis, the chart above shows that GM’s dividend coverage with respect to earnings was the lowest in 2016 and 2019.
+From a TTM basis, the chart above shows that GM’s dividend coverage with respect to earnings was the lowest between 2016 and 2019.

-A negative figure or a ratio that exceeds 100% implies that the earnings were not sufficient to cover the dividend payout.
+A negative figure or a number that exceeds 100% implies insufficient earnings for the dividend payout.

-As of 2020 Q2, GM’s dividend to earnings payout ratio gradually exceeded 100% on a TTM basis, indicating that the company’s profitability fell short of the dividend payout.
+In 2020, GM’s dividend to earnings payout ratio gradually exceeded 100% on a TTM basis by 2Q 2020, indicating a declining company’s profitability that fell short of the dividend payout.

 GM Dividend to Free Cash Flow Payout Ratio

-The ratio measures the portion of free cash flow (FCF) that is being paid out as dividends.
+The free cash flow (FCF) payout ratio measures the portion of FCF that is being paid out as dividends.
 Similarly, the lower the ratio, the better the dividends cover will be with respect to free cash flow.

 Here is the equation I used to measure the data in the chart above: